iftechfoundation/twine-specs/twee-3-specification.md

 3. Optional tag block that must directly follow the passage name.
 4. Optional metadata block, an inline JSON chunk, that must directly follow either the tag block or, if the tag block is omitted, the passage name.

-NOTE: Each component after the start token should be preceded by one or more spaces for readability.
+NOTE: To maintain compatibility with older versions of Twee, it is recommended compilers recognize passage headers using no, one, or multiple spaces between components after the start token.

+COMPILERS: It is recommended to generate one or more spaces between components when de-compiling.

 To prevent ambiguity during parsing, passage and tag names that include the optional tag and metadata block opening and closing metacharacters (i.e. `[`, `]`, `{`, `}`) must escape them.
 The escapement mechanism is to prefix the escaped characters with a backslash (`\`).